ivanriga/mapdemo/README.md

 5. Test web server for the application need to be supplied.
 It has no specific requirements and may be implemented using any language for test purposes.

-6. Bonus points

-The location should be submitted disregarding phone and application state, e.g. "battery save", "doze", background etc.

-7. Submission

-        The assignment should be submitted as github repository with clear build and run instructions.